primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image57.png)

-Depending on the format you choose, you may then be able to select forms and fields to export, specify a filename, and choose a password to encrypt your export file.
+Depending on the format you choose, you may then be able to select forms and fields to export, specify a file name, and choose a password to encrypt your export file.

 ![](img/image52.png)